 Additional User Package: Includes PDF syllabus and CME information (product purchase required).

-The Oakstone Institute’s activity Comprehensive Neurology in Primary Care is a self-paced program available on multimedia formats to fit your schedule and preparation preference.
+The Oakstone Institute’s activity Neurology for Non-Neurologists is a self-paced program available on multimedia formats to fit your schedule and preparation preference.
 What’s more, it includes a detailed PDF syllabus that features enlargeable full-color images of each slide from all presentations.
 This activity, directed by Martin A. Samuels, MD, provides primary care physicians, residents, and students with a thorough update in neurology, including the most common conditions that primary care physicians manage in clinical practice.

 Presented by The University of Vermont, College of Medicine and The Oakstone Institute